centrifuge/documentation/docs/user/governance/onchain-voting/index.md

 # Onchain Voting

-On-chain voting takes place on the blockchain and requires CFG tokens to vote in referenda.
+Onchain voting takes place on the blockchain and requires CFG tokens to vote in referenda.
 All proposals are posted in [this section](https://gov.centrifuge.io/c/cfg-governance/chain-governance/18) of the Forum.
 Here you will find all information you need about a proposal (what it is about, where to vote etc).

 ## How to vote in a referendum